-7.1.
 All our staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated or are being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This will not prevent our staff from having a professional curiosity and speaking to the DSL(s) if they have concerns about a child.
 Our staff will also determine how best to build trusted relationships with children and young people which facilitate communication.

 We understand that our responsibility to safeguard children requires that we all appropriately share any concerns as soon as a staff member or volunteer suspects/knows of a concern that we may have about children.
-The first point of contact is the school's DSL or other members of the Safeguarding Team (in their absence).
+The first point of contact is the school's DSL or deputy DSL.
 The DSL will inform the Principal of any referrals to be made.
 If any staff member is involved the report is made to the Principal.
 If the Principal is involved, then the Chair of the Academy Council should be informed.

-- 7.2.
-If a staff member feels they cannot disclose information to their DSL, Principal or academy councillor(s), they must then follow the whistleblowing procedures to report their concerns.
-See TMET Whistleblowing Policy for further clarification. - 7.3.
-All staff will be versed in our Whistleblowing procedure, understand when it is appropriate to use the procedures and will be given details of the NSPCC whistleblowing helpline. - 7.4.
-All staff will be well versed in the school's Child Missing and Attendance procedures and know and understand that any child that is regularly absent or missing can be a cause for concern and a possible indicator that the child is at risk of abuse or in need of help and support. - 8.
-Leadership of Safeguarding Roles and Responsibilities - 8.1.
-Designated Safeguarding Lead Role and Responsibilities
+If a staff member feels they cannot disclose information to their DSL, Principal or Academy Councillor(s), they must then follow the whistleblowing procedures to report their concerns.
+See TMET Whistleblowing Policy for further clarification.

+All staff will be well versed in the school's procedures for children missing or absent from education and know and understand that any child that is regularly absent or missing can be a cause for concern and a possible indicator that the child is at risk of abuse or in need of help and support.

+8. Leadership of Safeguarding - Roles and Responsibilities

+Designated Safeguarding Lead (DSL) - Role and Responsibilities:

-Keeping Children Safe in Education September 2022, Annex C, outlines specific responsibilities of the DSL (a member of the school's Leadership Team) and their responsibilities within this role.
+Keeping Children Safe in Education September 2023, Annex C, outlines specific responsibilities of the DSL (a member of the school's Leadership Team) and their responsibilities within this role.
 Our lead DSL will take lead responsibility for safeguarding and child protection (including online safety).
-We also have a number of deputy designated leads who are trained to the same standard and can provide the same level of support.
+We also have a number of Deputy Designated Leads who are trained to the same standard and can provide the same level of support.
 Their key areas of responsibilities include: